-The directors have appointed a Remuneration and Nomination Committee (the "Committee") to advise the Board on remuneration policy and practices.
-The Committee is comprised of independent directors and is chaired by Mr David Ross.
+The directors have appointed a Remuneration and Nomination Committee (the 'Committee') to advise the Board on remuneration policy and practices.
+The Committee is comprised of the independent directors and is chaired by Mr David Ross.
 The Committee will, as required, appoint remuneration advisers to review and advise on aspects of a remuneration policy and associated frameworks.
-The Committee engaged Ernst & Young (EY) to advise on the establishment of remuneration policy and structure that is consistent with market practice in the A-REIT sector.
-EY did not provide any remuneration recommendations in respect of KMP.
+During the year, the Committee engaged Conari Partners to conduct an independent review of Arena's remuneration framework, incentive plans and benchmarked the level of remuneration in comparison to market practice in the A-REIT sector.
+Conari Partners did not provide any remuneration recommendations in respect of KMP.